Class GWTTestCase

 - the fully qualified name of a module, or

-to run as a pure Java (non-GWT) test case (same effect as passingtrue
+nullto run as a pure Java (non-GWT) test case (same effect as passingtruetosetForcePureJava(boolean)) - See Also:

 isPureJava()